M66B/FairEmail/docs/FAQ-en-rGB.md

 FairEmail formats messages again causing messages to look different from the original, but also uncovering phishing links.

-Note that reformatted messages are often better readable than original messages because the margins are removed, and font colors and sizes are standardized.
+Note that reformatted messages are often better readable than original messages because the margins are removed, and font colors and sizes are standardised.

 The Gmail app shows images by default by downloading the images through a Google proxy server.
 Since the images are downloaded from the source server [in real-time](https://blog.filippo.io/how-the-new-gmail-image-proxy-works-and-what-this-means-for-you/), this is even less secure because Google is involved too without providing much benefit.